MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 # Mailtape's selection

 + ## Gorgeous Bully - Never Cry
 _Inès_: **"**Manchester has an amazing musical scene, and to me, Gorgeous Bully is one of the best bands there.
-"Never Cry" is one of my favorite songs, with upbeat and energetic instruments (and badadums) and self-interrogating lyrics.
-Sounding like some kind of anthem, this song is .**"**
+"Never Cry" is one of my favorite Gorgeous Bully songs, with cheerful instruments and self-interrogating lyrics.
+Ambivalent and honest, it sounds like some kind of anthem for when you feel hurt, lost or mad at yourself.
+Just sing along to the "ba da dums".**"**

 + ## THESE GUY - Suburban Restaurant
 _Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, a feeling shared by many I guess, wrapped in layers of instrumental cuteness.**"**

 + ## Jimmy Whispers - (Summer in Pain)
 _Inès_: **"**I have a love/hate relationship with summer, so I was drawn to this song's title.
 But it's not only liking a title here.
-The DIY side, the sweet notes on the organ, the slow singing, the melancholic voice... all of this feels like an optimistic representation of shitty summers.**"**
+The DIY side, the sweet notes of the organ, the slow singing, the melancholic voice... all of this feels like an optimistic representation of shitty summers.**"**

 + ## Aldous RH - Feelin Blue
 _Inès_: **"**Another great Mancunian artist here.
 Aldous RH always creates groovy tunes, and "Feelin Blue", his latest release, is no exception.
 A catchy, dreamy and summery track.
 Heartache has never sounded so sweet.**"**